What Happened On This Day October 21 In F1 History?

 1990

-The race delivered the best result to date for the Benetton team, with Brazilian veteran Nelson Piquet and his protégé Roberto Moreno securing a 1-2 finish.
+The race delivered the best result at that time for the Benetton team, with Brazilian veteran Nelson Piquet and his protégé Roberto Moreno securing a 1-2 finish.
 Japanese driver Aguri Suzuki achieved a career-best finish, coming third in his Lola, which also marked the best-ever result for the Larrousse team and the Lamborghini engine.

 2007